Farid-Jam/CodeRounds/README.md

 #  CodeRounds
-A real-time collaborative coding interview platform built in Java, designed to streamline remote technical interviews with features for both interviewers and interviewees.
+A real-time collaborative coding interview designed to streamline remote technical interviews with features for both interviewers and interviewees.

 ---